SSWConsulting/SSW.Rules.Content/rules/roadmap/rule.md

 It's important to think about the scope of the product when building the product roadmap so that the milestones are an achievable grouping of tasks.
 Consider the size of your team:

-* For small teams that shift to different products a lot you might want to make the milestones a bit more granular and short term.
+* For small teams that shift to different products a lot, you might want to make the milestones a bit more granular and short term.
 * For larger product oriented teams, it is more important to have a general overview of what is going to happen across a longer timeframe.

 By factoring in the size of the team, it keeps everyone accountable while remaining realistic.